 Of things, "remain in place," 1590s.
 Stay put is first recorded 1843, American English.
 "To stay put is to keep still, remain in order.
 A vulgar expression" [Bartlett].
 Phrase stay the course is originally (1885) in reference to horses holding out till the end of a race.
 Stay-stomach was (1800) "a snack."

-"support, sustain," early 15c., from Middle French estayer (Modern French étayer), originally in nautical use, "secure by stays," from estaie (see stay (n.1)).
+"support, sustain," early 15c., from French estayer (Modern French étayer), originally in nautical use, "secure by stays," from estaie (see stay (n.1)).
 The nautical sense in English is from 1620s.
 Related: Stayed; staying.

 1520s, "delay, postponement, period of remaining in a place," from stay (v.1).
 Meaning "action of stoppage, appliance for stopping" is 1530s; that of "suspension of judicial proceedings" is from 1540s.

 updated on December 08, 2020